 (2) Add Designated Gluten-Free Areas

-As I understand it, Royal Caribbean has a special kitchen prep area that is dedicated gluten free.
-All my food was prepared safely for me, and for that, I am over-the-top grateful.
+As I understand it, Royal Caribbean has a special kitchen prep area that is dedicated gluten-free where all my meals were prepared safely for me.

 (3) Implement Standard Procedure Forms

-The minute I disclosed my food issues I wish someone would have given me a standard procedure form.
-It took too many meals and too many incidents for me to understand how to pre-order all my meals, not just my dinner.
+When I disclosed my food issues, I wished someone on the cruise staff had given me a standard procedure form.
+It took too many meals and incidents to understand how to pre-order all my meals, not just my dinner.

 I also think Royal Caribbean needs a pre-order sheet.
-I wrote my pre-orders on a piece of paper, but a proper form might have been better and prevented some of the communication mishaps.
+I wrote my pre-orders on paper, but a proper form might have been better and prevented some of the communication mishaps.

-Perhaps there can be members of the staff who are trained to handle special orders, and those of us with special diets could be assigned to sit in their areas.
-Then I could work with the same people each day, and those people would have been trained to work with me on what is safe to eat and what isn’t.
+Perhaps staff members can be trained to handle special orders, and those of us with special diets could be assigned to sit in their areas.

-Obviously the industry has a long way to go to improving their communications and handling of special dietary needs, but overall, I do feel like once I advocated for myself, it was smooth sailing in the Atlantic Ocean.
-And for that, I feel quite grateful.
+The industry has a long way to go to improve its communications and handling of special dietary needs.
+Still, overall, I feel like it was smooth sailing in the Atlantic Ocean once I advocated for myself.
+And for that, I’m grateful.

 I absolutely love hearing this!